 - Expenses to travel to and from interviews or assessment days (which are not covered by the employer);

-- Presenting your work at a conference, festival or event;
+- Representing the University at at a conference, festival or event;

 - Developing and making creative material, for example films, performances, readings and publications which are not a compulsory part of your coursework.

-The panel will only consider applications for funding which cover opportunities to travel abroad where this is arranged through an established partner of the University, who has existing links with our International Office and where the University has a Memorandum of Understanding or similar in place, or where activities are organised and endorsed by the British Council.
+The panel will only consider applications for funding which cover opportunities to travel abroad where this is arranged through an established partner of the University, with existing links with our International Office and where the University has a Memorandum of Understanding or similar in place.
+Opportunities to participate in Study China, funded by the UK Government’s Department for Education and Northern Ireland’s Department of the Economy, will also be considered.

 Since there is a competitive application process for the Student Opportunity Fund, you are strongly advised not to commit to paying for your activity until you have been notified that your application has been successful.